 It will depend on what kind of study you are conducting (e.g., qualitative, quantitative, or mixed methods) and exactly what you discuss here.
-Thematic analysis, content analysis, and discourse analysis are common methods of analyzing qualitative studies.
+Thematic, content, and discourse analysis are common qualitative study methods.
 Descriptive statistics are the most commonly used statistical techniques for quantitative studies, and inferential statistics (like correlations and regressions) are often used as well.

-This section should also include a discussion of how your data was prepared for analysis, as well as what software you used.
-In the case of quantitative data, it will often be necessary to remove duplicates or incomplete responses as part of the initial preparation process.
+This section should also discuss how your data was prepared for analysis and what software you used.
+In the case of quantitative data, removing duplicates or incomplete responses will often be necessary as part of the initial preparation process.
 Make sure you explain both your actions and your reasoning.

-It is essential that you clearly explain why you chose the methods you did in your methodology section.
-Particularly if you did not approach your topic in a standard manner.
-Describe how this approach contributes new knowledge or understanding to your objectives and why other methods were not appropriate.
+You must clearly explain why you chose the methods you did in your methodology section.
+If you did not approach your topic in a standard manner, describe how this approach contributes new knowledge or understanding to your objectives and why other methods were inappropriate.

 No matter what, your reader should be easily convinced that you designed your methodology to be successful.
-Leave a discussion section after your methods to explain what the results mean, what their significance is, and how they are relevant to your research.
+Leave a discussion section after your methods to explain the results' meaning, significance, and relevance to your research.